-Buried Structure is a generic term for a structure built or assembled inside an excavation employing embankment or trench methods, which works with granular backfill to derive its support from both the structure and the surrounding soil through soil-structure interaction.
+Buried Structure is a generic term for a structure built or assembled inside an excavation employing embankment or trench methods.
 Buried Structure types considered herein consist of metal structural plate pipes, arches, and boxes, along with cast-in-place and precast reinforced concrete arch, box, split box, and three-sided structures.